What is Indemnification Clause? How to Implement it?

 Whichever indemnification clause you choose, you must draft it carefully to ensure it’s fully enforceable.

 Any clause is only as good as the components and language used to craft it.
-A well-drafted indemnification clause will include the:
+A well-drafted indemnification clause will include standard terms such as:

 - Indemnification Event — What situation will trigger the indemnification obligation?